Industrial Radical Copyleft Policy

-The main thing that we won’t do is publish any works placed under licenses that impose restrictions on free distribution of copies or derivative works beyond the requirements that these works provide honest credit and remain free.
+We will not print any works under licenses that impose restrictions on the distribution of copies or derivative works beyond the requirements that these works provide honest credit and remain free.
 The purpose of our copyleft policy is to enable free use, not to restrict it selectively.
-In particular, we will not publish any works under the restrictions of the Creative Commons NonCommercial or NoDerivs licensing terms.
+In particular, we wont publish any works under the restrictions of Creative Commons NonCommercial or NoDerivs license terms.

 Related Links